arfylarfy/Project2/README.md

 The csv with the data (Sold_And_Stats_New_a.csv) is located in the "Project_2_Data_and_Analysis" folder.

-All screenshots of the project are located in the "Screenshots" subfolder of the "Resources" folder.
+All screenshots and screen recordings of the project are located in the "Screenshots" subfolder of the "Resources" folder.

 The project presentation is saved as "Project 2 Fintech Bootcamp.pdf" in the "Resources" folder.